pnp/sp-dev-fx-webparts/samples/react-rss-reader/README.md

 - Optional View All link in header to point to custom feed source
 - Embedded feed rendering with optional parameters
--- Feed result layout options including optional display of item publish date and description -- Demostration of color picker property for color control of certain aspects of web part
+-- Feed result layout options including optional display of item publish date and description -- Demonstration of color picker property for color control of certain aspects of web part
 - Custom feed rendering using local or remote handlebar template

 ![RSS Reader](./assets/react-rss-reader.gif)